By: Nicholas A. Silver and Wolfgang Gaebel for the Director, Corrosion Policy & Oversight (D, CPO) [OUSD (AT& L)

 - Corrosivity Determination:

 - Based on one-year corrosion mass loss or penetration of standard specimen.
 ISO Corrosivity Categories determined for various locations using this method can be found in Appendix C of the Facilities Environmental Severity Classification (ESC) Study report.
 Specifics regarding this method can be found in ISO 9223, section 7.
+Appendix D provides a quick view of the results of those calculations by installation.

 - Normative Corrosivity Estimation: